Temasek-Dynamics/gestelt2/gestelt_integration/avetics/README.md

 ## Known issues

 1. Transmitter must be switched on before the FCU is switched on.
 Failing which, the transmitter is not able to change flight modes on the FCU.s

+2. Drone must always be started facing WEST(y-axis/LEFT) of it's intended NORTH heading (x-axis/forward).
+This is because the default starting Vilota VIO heading is North, and the drone obeys ENU convention where East is forward.